-At MHC, we believe that access to healthy food is a basic human right.
+At the Hub, we believe that access to healthy food is a basic human right.

 For more information on how the pantry operates, click here.